Myxogastria0808/mock-filelist/README.md

 mock-filelist is a mock generator of (FileList|File[]) and File object.

+When you want to do a test with Vitest against a zod schema, you can use it as a mock for an object in File, FieList or File[].

 ## About This Repository

 This repository has three npm packages named [@mock-filelist/filelist](https://www.npmjs.com/package/@mock-filelist/filelist/), [@mock-fielist/browser](https://www.npmjs.com/package/@mock-filelist/browser/), [@mock-filelist/node](https://www.npmjs.com/package/@mock-filelist/node/).